aws-amplify/amplify-android/CONTRIBUTING.md

 allprojects {
     repositories {
-        mavenlocal() // this should ideally appear before other repositories }
+        mavenLocal() // this should ideally appear before other repositories }
 }
 ```